What Happens When A Loved One Dies in Another State, and Body Transport After Death is Considered?

 • Instead, the family should call the receiving mortuary in the other state or location.

-• The family should ask that mortuary to use a shipping service such as Inman Nationwide (1-800-321-0566— this number is for undertakers only; the company will not talk with consumers).
+• The family should ask the mortuary to use a shipping service such as Inman Nationwide (1-800-321-0566— this number is for undertakers only; the company will not talk with consumers).

-If the body has already been taken to a funeral home before you’ve made any arrangements, the family should inquire about the price for forwarding the remains.
+If the body has already been taken to a funeral home before you’ve made any arrangements, the family should inquire about the cost to forward the remains.
 One of the sixteen FTC-required options must be offered.
-This will usually include pick-up of the body, the basic service fee, embalming, and possibly a shipping container, as well as body transport after-death transportation to the nearest airport. (what it covers must be listed on the General Price List).
-Ironically, this price is often much less than the individual items priced separately!
-If a family doesn’t know enough to ask for the price of this option, the mortician may crank up the bill by charging a la carte.
+This will usually include pickup of the body, the basic service fee, embalming, and, if needed, a shipping container, as well as body transport after death to the nearest airport.
+(What it covers must be listed on the General Price List.
+Ironically, this price is often less than the individual items priced separately!
+If a family doesn’t know enough to ask for the price of this option, the mortician may crank up the bill by charging à la carte.
 One woman would have saved almost $2,000 if she had only known. (check the FTC document “Complying With The Funeral Rule“)

 There are two kinds of Airtrays or shipping containers: one carries just the body, the other covers and protects a casket.
 Sometimes this is not included, so it is helpful to know what is reasonable.
-The wholesale cost of the first one (somewhat more rugged with a padded headrest) is less than $75; the wholesale cost for the other is about $50.
-If the funeral home is going to charge more than $100-150, a family might ask if there is a used one that can be recycled for a reduced cost.
+If the funeral home is going to charge more than $200, a family might ask if there is a used one that can be recycled for a reduced cost.
 Most funeral homes have a few in the garage, and it doesn’t hurt to ask—it may be what the funeral home would use anyway.

 What About Using my Local Memorial Society?

-Even if the person you are helping is not a Memorial Society member, look up the phone number of the Memorial Society in the other state to find a receiving mortuary.
-That builds good-will.
+Even if the person you are helping is not a Memorial Society member, look up the Memorial Society’s phone number in the other state to find a receiving mortuary.
+That builds goodwill.
 Or call the FCA office: 800-765-0107.
 The cooperating mortician in Vermont called the FCA office for contact information when shipping a nonmember to New Jersey.
 He saved the family hundreds of dollars as a result, and that certainly rewards the society mortician on the other end.

 Other Information About Body Transport After Death

-Unless there is a need to have visitation and a full funeral service in the state of burial, the family should ask the receiving mortuary for the price of Receiving Remains—another one of the FTC-required options.
-This usually includes picking up the body at the airport, filing permits and the death certificate, and transportation to the cemetery; it might be as low as $450.
-Cemetery charges and any services will be extra.
+Unless there is a need for visitation and a full funeral service in the state of burial, the family should ask the receiving mortuary for the price of Receiving Remains—one of the FTC-required options.
+This usually includes picking up the body at the airport, filing permits and the death certificate, and transportation to the cemetery; Cemetery charges and any services will be extra.

-After getting a price for “Receiving Remains,” the family may wish to ask the cost of a Graveside Service (usually about $250) if relatives and friends will want to be in attendance.
-Both of these options may be considerably less than the a la carte prices that would be charged otherwise.
+After receiving a price for “Receiving Remains,” the family may wish to ask about the cost of a Graveside Service if relatives and friends will want to attend.
+Both of these options may be considerably less than the à la carte prices that would otherwise be charged.

 If you are having any services in the state where death occurred, you’ll want a casket before the body is shipped to the other location.
 Otherwise, purchase your casket from the receiving funeral director.
 An affordable casket would be a 20-gauge “nonprotective” steel casket or a cloth-covered wood or fiberboard casket.

-The family may want to handle the obituary without the help of the funeral director.
-It is also a good idea to call the cemetery directly to check on prices for opening and closing the grave and whether or not the cemetery sells the grave-liner it will probably require.
+The family may want to handle the obituary without the funeral director’s help.
+It is also a good idea to call the cemetery directly to check on prices for opening and closing the grave and whether or not the cemetery sells the grave liner it will probably require.
 It may cost less through the cemetery, but not always.

 There is no advantage in purchasing an expensive or sealed vault.
 (See the FTC brochure on caskets and vaults.)

-Can the Family do the Body Transport After Death?
+Can the Family Transport the Body After Death?

 Bereavement Airfares May Not Be a Bargain

 Most airlines offer a bereavement rate at a deep discount for people flying to a funeral.
-However, there are 16 different “booking codes” or classes of travel on any flight.
+However, there are 16 different “booking codes” or travel classes on any flight.
 The kinds of defining restrictions or characteristics might be Saturday-overnight, 14-day advance, 7-day advance, full-coach fare, and first class.

 Bereavement tickets do have at least one benefit: If you have to stay longer or want to come back earlier, there’s no charge for changing your travel plans.
-The airline will want to know the name of the deceased and the funeral home handling the arrangements.
-(Do-it-yourselfers will need a copy of the death certificate or obituary
+The airline will want to know the deceased’s name and the funeral home handling the arrangements.
+(Do-it-yourselfers will need a copy of the death certificate or obituary,

 perhaps.)